projf/projf-explore/graphics/animated-shapes/README.md

 Designs for iCEBreaker are not available yet.
 Have you tried the [other designs](../README.md) in this series?

-## Xilinx Vivado Build
+## Arty Build

-To create a Vivado project for the **Digilent Arty** (original or A7-35T); clone the projf-explore git repo, then start Vivado and run the following in the Tcl console:
+To create a Vivado project for the **Digilent Arty** ([original](https://digilent.com/reference/programmable-logic/arty/reference-manual) or [A7-35T](https://reference.digilentinc.com/reference/programmable-logic/arty-a7/reference-manual)); clone the projf-explore git repo, then start Vivado and run the following in the Tcl console:

 ```tcl
 cd projf-explore/animated-shapes/xc7/vivado